dotnet/docs-aspire/docs/database/quickstart-azure-sql-server.md

 ---
-title: Connect an ASP.NET Core app to .NET Aspire storage components
+title: Connect an ASP.NET Core app to SQL Server using .NET Aspire and Entity Framework Core
 description: Learn how to connect an ASP.NET Core app to .NET Aspire storage components. ms.date: 12/01/2023 ms.topic: tutorial